hamadmarri/TT-CPU-Scheduler/README.md

 are starving because of realtime tasks' priorities are too high, you can soften the priority of realtime tasks.
 The -20 is the highest, 19 is the least priority.

+`kernel.sched_tt_interactive_prio`
+Default is -10.
+Range [-20, 19].

+`kernel.sched_tt_cpu_bound_prio`
+Default is -15.
+Range [-20, 19].

+`kernel.sched_tt_batch_prio`
+Default is 19.
+Range [-20, 19].

 `kernel.sched_tt_balancer_opt`

 It can be set to 4 values:

 - 0: Normal TT balancer
-- 1: Candidate Balancer (which is an addition to normal TT balancer)
+- 1: Candidate Balancer (which is an addition to normal TT balancer - good for reponsiveness (perfomance gets affected when #CPUs > 4))
-- 2: Global runqueue GRQ
+- 2: CFS balancer (default - good for perfomance/throughput)
-- 3: Power save balancer
+- 3: Power save balancer (tries its best to avoid running tasks on idle cpus - saves power)

 You can change the balancer option at run time.

-More info about load balancing [here](https://github.com/hamadmarri/TT-CPU-Scheduler/issues/12)

-`kernel.sched_tt_grq_balance_ms`

-Default is 6ms.
-It is only used in GRQ.
-For ultimate responsive system set it to 0ms, but this will cause many locks to the global runqueue and thus reduce throughput.
-The 6ms is reasonable for both latency and throughput.
-It also depends on the number of CPUs.
+`kernel.sched_tt_lat_sens_enabled`
+Default is 1. latency sensitive keeps CPUs (with no tasks) at high frequency for sometime (~1ms) in case of incoming task during this time would run faster.
+It reduces latency but increases power consumption.
+If Power save balancer is chosen, then this option has no effect (i.e. disabled, = 0).

+`kernel.sched_tt_dedicated_cpu_bound_enabled`
+Default is 1.
+This option stick a CPU bound task to its current CPU to enhance cache locality.
+A CPU can only have one dedicated cpu bound task.

 ## Support